grammyjs/website/site/docs/guide/files.md

 </CodeGroupItem>
 </CodeGroup>

+#### Downloading and Reuploading a File

 You can even make grammY download a file from the internet.
 This will not actually save the file on your disk.
-Instead, grammY will only pipe through the data, and only keep a small part of it in memory.
+Instead, grammY will only pipe through the data, and only keep a small chunk of it in memory.
 This is very efficient.

-> Note that most times, Telegram supports downloading the file for you from the internet.
+> Note that Telegram supports downloading the file for you in many methods.
-> If possible, you should prefer to send the file via URL, instead of using `InputFile` to stream the file contents through your server.
+> If possible, you should prefer to [send the file via URL](#via-file-id-or-url), instead of using `InputFile` to stream the file contents through your server.

 <CodeGroup>
   <CodeGroupItem title="Node.js" active>